-In the descriptive table following each of the main menu option screens, the settings in boldface are the default and suggested parameter settings.
+In the descriptive table following each of the main menu option screens:

+- An asterisk () mark indicates that the parameter appears only when you are in the Advanced Level. - The settings in boldface are the default and suggested parameter settings.

 System Information